-Commercial Northern Snakehead License
+Commercial Northern Snakehead or Chesapeake Channa License

-DNR may issue a commercial northern snakehead license authorizing the holder to catch for sale northern snakeheads in the tidal waters of the State using a bow and arrow attached to a retrieval line or a hook and line.
-A license holder may not fish with a bow and arrow within 100 yards of (1) another person or vessel; (2) a swimming area; (3) a diver down flag; or (4) an occupied offshore stationary blind.
-The annual license fee is \$15, and the license is valid between September 1 and August 31.
-An applicant for the license does not need to hold or obtain a tidal fish license.
+DNR may issue a commercial northern snakehead or Chesapeake Channa license that authorizes the holder to catch for sale northern snakehead or Chesapeake Channa in the tidal waters of the State using a bow and arrow attached to a retrieval line or a hook and line.17 The annual license fee is \$15, and the license is valid between September 1 of each year and August 31 of the following year, inclusive.
+An applicant for the license does not need to hold a tidal fish license.